ayoadej/Bike-Sales-Data-Analysis/README.md

 - Designed an interactive Excel dashboard to visualise KPIs and trends.
 - Used charts and pivot visuals to present insights clearly and intuitively.
 - Built the dashboard to support quick, data-driven decision-making by stakeholders.

+## Tools Used
+- Microsoft Excel
+- Pivot Tables
+- Charts & Dashboards
+- Data Cleaning & Transformation

+## Conclusion
+This project demonstrates the end-to-end use of Excel for data cleaning, analysis, and dashboard creation.
+By transforming raw sales data into clear, interactive insights, the project highlights how Excel can be effectively used to support data-driven decision-making in a business context.